unman/3isec-tor/README.md

 This is accomplished through transparent TCP and transparent DNS proxying by the TorVM.

-The TorVM cannot anonymize information stored or transmitted from your AppVMs behind the TorVM.
+The TorVM cannot anonymize information stored or transmitted from your qubes behind the TorVM.

 *Non-comprehensive* list of identifiers TorVM does not protect: